top of page

 "I'm listening"

-Cut down all those hillside trees... (?) well, okay.
+Cut down all these hillside trees... (?) well, okay.
 Tell people they can't skinnydip anymore... ya gotta be kidding! -- okay, okay, don't get your undies in a bunch.
 Sign this nondisclosure agreement if you want to keep your job... jeesh...okay (something's definitely fishy here, but hell, it's a paycheck...)

 At least one office worker was fired as a result.
 (She had planned to quit anyhow, unwilling to any longer be part of such a dispiriting scene.)

-* Sad to report, office manager Linda and husband Joe, vital SMS handyman for many years, lost everything but their lives to fire a few years after retiring to Paradise, California, site of state's devastating 2018 Camp Fire.
+* Sad to report, office manager Linda and husband Joe, vital SMS handyman for many years, lost everything but their lives to wildfire a few years after retiring to Paradise, California, site of state's devastating 2018 Camp Fire.

-More sensitive visitors, especially those treasuring memories of mellower times, might've felt as though some springs gestapo had suddenly, surreally, taken over the place.
+More sensitive visitors, especially those treasuring memories of mellower times, might've felt as if some springs gestapo had suddenly, surreally, taken over the place.
 The same basic thing happened after Foggy bought place in early 1980s before later mellowing, as related further on. see new owner article

 In any event, it seemed the opportune chance to re-dedicate the place and fine-tune the operation to one more affordable, purifying, healing and rejuvenating -- in the process drawing renewed involvement from the wider community with all its varied talents, skills and resources.
 The place appeared poised to become an even more thriving (if still modest) cultural healing center -- locally, nationally, globally.